-Oxygen constitutes 20.95% of our atmosphere and it is strongly linked to the processes that cycle carbon in the atmosphere and ocean.
+Oxygen constitutes 20.95% of our atmosphere and its behaviour is strongly linked to the processes that cycle carbon in the atmosphere and ocean.
 Over the past 20 years, there has been a small but measurable decrease in the levels of oxygen in the atmosphere due to the burning of fossil fuels (Keeling and Shertz, 1992; Manning and Keeling, 2006).
 Loss of atmospheric oxygen poses no risk to ecosystems or humans for the foreseeable future.
-Dissolved oxygen concentrations in the ocean are controlled by a combination of physical and biological processes (Figure 1a, b).
-Oxygen in the atmosphere readily exchanges with the surface ocean, termed 'air-sea gas exchange' (Figure 1a).
+Dissolved oxygen concentrations in the ocean are controlled by a combination of physical and biological processes (Figure 1a and b).
+Oxygen in the atmosphere readily exchanges with the surface ocean, termed air-sea gas exchange (Figure 1a).
 Temperature affects the solubility of dissolved oxygen in seawater, with oxygen being more soluble in colder water and less soluble in warmer water (Figure 1a).
 For example, a 1°C increase in ocean temperature will cause dissolved oxygen concentrations to decrease by approximately 5 μmol/kg or 0.16 mg/litre over typical ranges of salinity (30 to 35) and temperature (10 to 20°C) observed in UK marine waters.
-Biological activity produces dissolved oxygen via photosynthesis and consumes dissolved oxygen via breathing or respiration by marine plants and animals and decay of organic matter back to nutrients (herein referred to collectively as 'biological oxygen consumption').
-Note that in the sunlit surface layer of the ocean, biological oxygen production is typically greater than oxygen consumption, resulting in net biological oxygen production, whereas in the dark layers of the ocean, oxygen consumption is typically greater than oxygen production leading to net biological oxygen consumption (Figure 1b).
+Oxygen saturation is a common parameter used to describe the ratio of dissolved oxygen in seawater relative to the maximum amount of oxygen that will dissolve in seawater at a given temperature, salinity, and pressure if it were in equilibrium with the atmosphere.
+Biological activity produces dissolved oxygen via photosynthesis and tends to cause oxygen saturation to be greater than 100%, termed oversaturation (Figure 1b).
+Dissolved oxygen is removed from water via breathing or respiration by marine plants, animals and microorganisms, and by the decay of organic matter back to nutrients; the combination of removal processes is referred to collectively as biological oxygen consumption in the present document.
+These removal processes tend to cause oxygen saturation to be less than 100%, termed undersaturation (Figure 1b).
+Note that in the sunlit surface layer of the ocean, biological oxygen production is typically greater than oxygen consumption resulting in net biological oxygen production, increasing the oxygen concentration above the saturated state.
+Conversely, in the deeper, dark layers of the ocean, oxygen consumption is typically greater than oxygen production leading to net biological oxygen consumption, decreasing the oxygen concentration below the saturated state (Figure 1b).